1981–82 NFL playoffs: NFC: New York Giants 27, Philadelphia Eagles 21

 New York was shut out in the second half, while the Eagles opened the third quarter by marching 82 yards in 15 plays on a drive that consumed 7:58 and ended on running back Wilbert Montgomery's 6-yard rushing touchdown.
 Late in the fourth quarter, New York drove inside the Eagles 20 and had a chance to put the game away, only to have Joe Danelo miss a 32-yard field goal attempt.
-Philadelphia then drove 80 yards, 44 of them coming from 3 Giants penalties, in 9 plays to score on Montgomery's 1-yard touchdown run, cutting their deficit to 27-21 with 2:51 left in the game.
+Philadelphia then drove 80 yards, 44 of them coming from 3 Giants penalties, in 9 plays to score on Montgomery's 1-yard touchdown run, cutting its deficit to 27–21 with 2:51 left in the game.
 But the Giants were able to run out the rest of the clock, picking up gains of six, three, and five yards on runs by Carpenter for a key first down.
-It marked the Giants' first postseason victory since the 1958 playoffs and their first ever road postseason win.
+It marked the Giants' first postseason victory since the 1958 playoffs and their first road postseason win.

 Brunner completed only nine of 14 passes for 96 yards, but threw three touchdowns and only one interception.
 Most of the Giants offense came from Carpenter, who had 33 carries for 161 yards and four receptions for 32.
-This game marked a disappointing end to a promising season for the Eagles, who had started out 9-2, but then lost all but one of their remaining games.
+This game marked a disappointing end to a promising season for the Eagles, who had started out 9–2, but then lost all but one of their remaining games.

 This was the first postseason meeting between the Giants and Eagles.